 There is no direct connection from Izamal to Chichén-Itzá.
 The easiest way to travel between Izamal and Chichen Itza is by renting a car.
 If you don’t have a car rental, your best bet is to take a bus from Izamal to Valladolid and another bus from Valladolid to Chichen Itza.

 I recommend arriving early because Chichen Itza can be VERY busy.
-Skip-the-line ticket is a great way to avoid the crowds.

 How do I get from Izamal to Valladolid?